sympower/dt-data-load-tool/docs/website/docs/plus/features/transformations/dbt-transformations.md

 <Link/>

-The **dbt generator** creates scaffolding for dbt projects using data ingested by dlt.
+The **dbt generator** creates scaffolding for dbt projects using data ingested by data_load_tool.
 It analyzes the pipeline schema and automatically generates staging and fact dbt models.
 By integrating with dlt-configured destinations, it automates code creation and supports incremental loading, ensuring that only new records are processed in both the ingestion and transformation layers.

-The dbt generator can be used as part of the local transformations feature as well as a standalone tool, enabling you to generate dbt models for any dlt pipeline.
+The dbt generator can be used as part of the local transformations feature as well as a standalone tool, enabling you to generate dbt models for any data_load_tool pipeline.
 In this context, the dbt generator will be discussed as a standalone feature, though all the information provided is also applicable when using it with local transformations.

 The dbt generator works as follows:

 - It automatically inspects the pipeline schema and generates a baseline dbt project, complete with staging and marts layers.
 The generator is able to create staging, dimensional, and fact models.

-- Additionally, the dlt dbt generator lets you define relationships between the schema tables, which can be used to automatically create fact tables.
+- Additionally, the data_load_tool dbt generator lets you define relationships between the schema tables, which can be used to automatically create fact tables.

 - The resulting project can be executed using the credentials already provided to the pipeline and is capable of processing incoming data incrementally.